UBCO-Aerospace-Club/self-landing-rocket-logic/README.md

 * LOG_LEVEL_TRACE
 * LOG_LEVEL_VERBOSE

-It is possible to visualize data from the Sensors by using a program such as [Serial Studio](https://github.com/Serial-Studio/Serial-Studio)
+It's possible to visualize data from the Sensors by using a program such as [Serial Studio](https://github.com/Serial-Studio/Serial-Studio)

 ## Library's Used